enterpriseDomain/ClassMaker/README.md

 Class-Manufacturer
 ============

-This library is for creating a classes at runtime.
+This is a library for creating Java classes at runtime.
-It produces generated Java classes based on metamodel defined in Ecore.
-The methods of these classes can be invoked through Java reflection.
+It generates classes based on Ecore-based metamodel.
+The methods of those classes could be invoked through reflection.

-Usage:
+Usage sample:

-    // Build source dynamic EPackage (or acquire the existing one) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
+    // Build source dynamic EPackage (or acquire an existing one) EcoreFactory ecoreFactory = EcoreFactory.eINSTANCE;
     EPackage sourceEPackage = ecoreFactory.createEPackage();
     // ...